Woman speaking with another woman while typing into computer

 CHWs can work in a variety of settings including clinics, hospitals, community based organizations, and health insurance organizations.
 CHW's focus on connecting people to resources aimed at ensuring health and reducing the burden of chronic and infectious disease.

-• CNSL 6: Exploring Leadership (online asynchronous)
+• CNSL 6: Exploring Leadership (online asynchronous with live/in-person options if desired)

 Prerequisites: English-language proficiency is required.
 All classes will be delivered in English.
 English speaking and writing skills are necessary.
 If English is your second language. we offer non-credit ESLL courses.